asenarana/Glitch/README.md

 __count:__ number of switches

-Activates and deactivates the "Light" object, in order to create the illusion of blinking light.
+Activates and deactivates the "Light" object.
 It calls the SetStatus() function of the ControllerScript when the blinking is done.

 ## Camera Script